SmartSpin2K/SS2K-Documentation/documentation/firmware.md

 {:toc}
 ---
 ## Update existing firmware using Companion App
+{: .caution }
+Users with older firmwares prior to February 2024 will need to update to the latest using the Wi-Fi or USB flashing instructions before the app can be used.

 1. In the SmartSpin2k Config App, select Update Firmware.
 2. Select the firmware option you would like to install.
 3. Installation may take a few minutes.